-For under $500, you can get one of the best displays for competitive eSports gaming, an excellent ultrawide monitor, a great 4K display, or an impeccable 1440p 144Hz gaming monitor for the most balanced performance.
+For under $500, you can get one of the best displays for competitive eSports gaming, an excellent ultrawide monitor, a 32″ 4K 144Hz or 1440p 240Hz display, and even a proper HDR screen if you catch it on sale.

 Deciding which one is the best for you depends on what type of games you mostly play as well as on your PC configuration.